nggih/stanford_cars/README.md

 This repo take https://github.com/mazenmel/Stanford-Car-Dataset/blob/master/stanfordCars.ipynb as the structure.
 The MaskRCNN https://github.com/matterport/Mask_RCNN was used to generate segmented car.
 In the dataset, there are the original cropped image and the segmented one (with white background).
 Train - valid dataset split: 80%.
 You can see the training process in stanfordCars - AWS.ipynb file.

 For prediction,
-- Please download the fastai library and the trained model (stanford-cars-mixed-2.pth []).
+- Please download the fastai library and the trained model (stanford-cars-mixed_v.pth [https://drive.google.com/open?id=1zI8djkX6PqKynLFSY4cVYYjiiOy246uj]).
 - Create folder tmp and put the test folder as subdirectory.
 - Then run the jupyter notebook stanfordCars prediction file.
 It will guide you to infer single file or by folder.